alabsi91/react-native-tools-cli/README.md

 - Start the project from the bundle folder.

+### `build:executable`

+- Build the project into an executable file.
+- Supports Windows, Linux and macOS.
+- Nodejs version must be `20` or higher.

 ### `build:installer`

-> ⚠️⚠️ For Windows only
+> ⚠️ For Windows only

-- Creates an NSIS installer to install your CLI to Windows.
+- Creates an NSIS installer.
-- First, you need to install `NSIS` to your system via PowerShell `winget install NSIS.NSIS`.
-- The installer will add the installation folder path to the `PATH` system variable.
-- By default, the installer will include Node.js.
-- To change the installer icon and banner, replace the files in `.\scripts\installer-assets`
-- The script will get the installer information from the `package.json` file.
-- See `.\scripts\build-installer.js` for more information.

-## 🔷 Usage
+## Usage

 - First clone the project.